 o Acceptance (I get it).

 It helps for you to frame the separation as giving the person an opportunity to get on track to success elsewhere.
-More often than not s/he experiences relief because s/he has quite likely has known for some time that things are not going well.
+More often than not they experience relief because thet have quite likely has known for some time that things are not going well.

 - Schedule the meeting for first thing in the morning or last thing of the day to minimize disruption to other office activity.
 Never terminate on a Friday; far better is to do it on a Monday or a Tuesday to give the luxury of time during the active work week to reach out to others for help and support.

-- If personal, physical, or information security are at risk it is even more important for someone from HR and/or security to remain present as s/he collects their things and is escorted out.
+- If personal, physical, or information security are at risk it is even more important for someone from HR and/or security to remain present as they collect their things and are escorted out.

 - Decide on and document separation terms:

 - What they can take (e.g., computer, documents, data, etc.).

 - Non-disparagement, non-compete, non-solicitation in exchange for severance.